astromatt/book-dev/book/virtualization/docker.rst

 ^^^^^^^^^^^^^^^^
 .. code-block:: console

-    docker create -v /dbdata --name dbstore training/postgres /bin/true docker run --detach --volumes-from dbstore --name db1 training/postgres
+    docker create -v /data --name dbstore postgres /bin/true docker run --detach --volumes-from dbstore --name db1 postgres

 Docker network
 --------------
+* Create a new docker network and connect both containers to that network
+* Containers on the same network can use the others container name to communicate with each other
 * https://docs.docker.com/network/bridge/

-- ``bridge`` networks are best when you need multiple containers to communicate on the same Docker host.
+* ``bridge`` networks are best when you need multiple containers to communicate on the same Docker host.
-- ``host`` networks are best when the network stack should not be isolated from the Docker host, but you want other aspects of the container to be isolated.
+* ``host`` networks are best when the network stack should not be isolated from the Docker host, but you want other aspects of the container to be isolated.
-- ``overlay`` networks are best when you need containers running on different Docker hosts to communicate, or when multiple applications work together using swarm services.
+* ``overlay`` networks are best when you need containers running on different Docker hosts to communicate, or when multiple applications work together using swarm services.
-- ``macvlan`` networks are best when you are migrating from a VM setup or need your containers to look like physical hosts on your network, each with a unique MAC address.
+* ``macvlan`` networks are best when you are migrating from a VM setup or need your containers to look like physical hosts on your network, each with a unique MAC address.
-- Third-party network plugins allow you to integrate Docker with specialized network stacks.
+* Third-party network plugins allow you to integrate Docker with specialized network stacks.

 .. figure:: ../../img/docker-networking.png
     :scale: 35%